 Other helpful suggestions include:

-- Keeping the diet relatively pure during the detox period so that the body is not loaded with additional chemicals and toxins to eliminate while it is already working hard.
+- Keep the diet relatively pure during the detox period so that the body is not loaded with additional chemicals and toxins to eliminate while it is already working hard.

-Adding lemon to the water, taking cold press olive oil first thing in the morning, taking sea salt baths and/ or steam baths and saunas, plus liver and elimination system supports can also be helpful, though any herbal supplements should be kept to a minimum and should be very mild and gentle in nature.
+Add lemon to the water, taking cold press olive oil first thing in the morning, take a sea salt bath and/ or steam bath or sauna, plus liver and elimination system supports can also be helpful, though any herbal supplements should be kept to a minimum and should be very mild and gentle in nature.

 The most important advice in relation to the Herxheimer reaction is to “bear with the process”.
 The reaction is usually over within a few days and is well worth the cleansing and healing results.
 Plus, it is a sure sign that the treatment is doing its job and working to help restore the body to natural health!

 Warning: Any serious symptoms such as cardiac irregularity; breathing difficulties; chest, lung or throat constriction; significant swelling; or other severe symptoms should be given immediate medical attention.
 These symptoms could be unrelated to treatment and could be caused by some other serious condition.

 We’ve had many people call or email us over the years asking what was going on.

 It’s usually noticeable within the first two weeks of beginning consuming alkaline water or alkaline supplements.

 For us, it’s a sign things are moving in our client’s physiology for the better, but as always, we need to say, if symptoms persist, consult a qualified doctor.